Known issues, hints and tips and answers to commonly asked questions about Crowd:

 What is centralized authentication?

 Centralized authentication is when an end-user has the same username and password used across all web applications, even if the application cannot participate in single sign-on.
-This is often a major milestone before single sign-on is achieved within an organisation.
+This is often a major milestone before single sign-on is achieved within an organization.

 Crowd provides centralization authentication and/or single sign-on depending on your application's capabilities.